zxcvvvvbanan/zxcvvvvbanan.github.io/docs/linux/installHoudini.md

 You have chosen difficult way to do get your work done.

-Jokes aside, doing your stuff in different environment might help you through your career especially when troubleshooting.
+Getting your stuff done in various environment might help you through your career especially when troubleshooting.

 So, I would say it is a good choice!